Heroes-Global/uber-coding-challenge/README.md

   a movie location object, e.g., 'writer, 'director' and 'actor_1'.
 - Used the Google Maps API 3 to show the map and add the markers for every movie location.
+- Used Google's Geocoding API to add latitude and longitude values for all movie locations.
-- The JavaScript code checked with the JSHint tool.
+- The JavaScript code has been checked with the JSHint tool.